 The decaffeination process is conducted with the green bean, before roasting (raw material).
-Afterwards the solubilization process is similar to the regular coffee, passing through all of the stages previously mentioned.
+Afterwards the solubilization process is similar to regular coffee, going through all of the stages previously mentioned.

-The caffeine base present in instant coffee follows the green coffee one, since it is thermostable.
-R&G coffees.
-Roasted coffee is extremely aromatic and when submitted to high temperature and pressure, these aromas are more perceptible.
-During the extraction process, they are captured by means of water vapor and, are later, reincorporated to the process, making the aroma of instant coffee similar to the one of roast and ground coffees.
+The caffeine base present in instant coffee follows the green coffee one, since it is thermostable. extremely aromatic and when submitted to high temperature and pressure, these aromas are more perceptible.
+During the extraction process, they are captured by water vapor and later, reincorporated into the process, making the aroma of instant coffee similar to the one of roast and ground coffees.